UniAP2022/UniAP/README.md

 ## Digital domain

-We generate multiple non-targeted UAPs from different initialization status to defend against template subtracting method.
+We generate multiple non-targeted universal adversarial perturbations (UAPs) from different initialization status to defend against template subtracting method.
 We set the initialization status to be one of the following categories: random combination of sentence starter words, words containing multiple vowel phonemes, words containing multiple consonant phonemes and their combination.

 We also include a random-chunk perturbation, which is formed by randomly selecting UAP chunks from a UAP pool.